 Cash & Vouchers: Given the above, it is recommended to focus the immediate response on in-kind assistance.
-The appropriateness of transitioning to cash in some areas will be determined through further assessments.
+The appropriateness of transitioning to cash in some areas is currently being assessed.

 Logistics and communications

 Coordination: The Government of Nepal has activated the Logistics Cluster, which WFP is co-leading.
 Immediate priorities will be supporting search and rescue teams; transporting lifesaving medical equipment, items and personnel; and transporting emergency food, shelter and other non-food items.